hajame/fullstackopen-2019.github.io/src/content/osa4/part4a.md

 There is no strict directory structure or file naming convention that is required for Express applications.
 To contrast this, Ruby on Rails does require a specific structure.
 Our current structure simply follows some of the best practices you can come across on the internet.

 <!-- Sovelluksen tämänhetkinen koodi on kokonaisuudessaan [githubissa](https://github.com/fullstack-hy2019/part3-notes-backend/tree/part4-1), branchissa <i>part4-1</i>: -->
-You can find the code for our current application in its entirety in the <i>part4-1</i> branch of [this github repository](https://github.com/fullstack-hy2019/part3-notes-backend/tree/part4-1).
+You can find the code for our current application in its entirety in the <i>part4-1</i> branch of [this Github repository](https://github.com/fullstack-hy2019/part3-notes-backend/tree/part4-1).

 <!-- Jos kloonaat projektin itsellesi, suorita komento _npm install_ ennen käynnistämistä eli komentoa _npm start_. -->